Federal Return of Excise Tax on Excess Contributions to Black Lung Benefit Trust Under Section 4953 and Computation of Section 192 Deduction

 Historical Past-Year Versions of Federal Form 6069

-We have a total of four past-year versions of Form 6069 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of five past-year versions of Form 6069 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Form 6069 (Rev. February 2012)